cfss-old/sp18_hw01/README.md

 I am Yali Peng, a *J.S.D.* student from **the law school**.
 I have only used R for statistical analysis and no more.

--My Hobby\
+- Dashes work just as well
+- And if you have sub points, put two spaces before the dash or star:
+  - Like this
+  - And this

+- My Hobby
-  -I like reading and traveling.
+  - I like reading and traveling.
 I traveled to Israel and Palestine this spring break, where I also go to the borderline with Syria.

--My Research Interest\
+- My Research Interest
-  -I specialize in criminal justice.
+  - I specialize in criminal justice.
 To complete my dissertation, I need to transform judgments into data, and I also need to learn more about programming and computing.
 After all, I have __little__ experience in computation!